 A receiver of RDMA Send operations is required by RDMA to have previously posted one or more adequately sized buffers.
-Memory savings can be achieved on both requesters and responders by leaving the inline threshold small.
+Memory savings are achieved on both requesters and responders by posting small Receive buffers.
 However, not all RPC messages are small.